 Duane Elgin: You know?
 Well, I’ve mentioned these already.
 They’re very, very practical.
 It’s the food that we eat.
 And the shift towards a more vegetarian diet is just widespread now in the country, in and around the world.
 So it’s a food that we eat.

-Duane Elgin: That’s right.
-So the good point is a new normal.
-Yeah, there’s a new normal emerging in the food that we eat is one of the new normals.
+Duane Elgin: there’s a new normal emerging in the food that we eat is one of the new normals.
 And our food supply is going to be extraordinarily challenged in the decades ahead.
 So that’s a longer discussion, but the food that we eat, the clothes that we wear, how do we represent ourselves and in the world, in a consumer society, if you’re not wearing the right clothes, and the right attire, the right shoes, the right pants on so on.
-You’re you’re looked down on.
+You’re looked down on.
 And while we need to reframe how we represent ourselves, and what is appropriate.
 And look at the two of us, we each have a beard, and we’re a little bit I just got a haircut, so I could be on this program with you.
 But yesterday, I didn’t look anywhere as trim as I do today.
 So how we, you know, the clothes that we wear and how we more generally represent ourselves?
-The the transportation we use, do we really need that second car?
-Let’s say our could we use a train of Boston, other modes of transportation?
+The transportation we use, do we really need that second car?
+Let’s say our could we use a train a bus, other modes of transportation?
 Really?
 Could we do that?
 Well, with the internet, maybe we don’t need to be commuting as much as we did in the past.
 So I think a lot of people with a pandemic are turning obviously to the internet, and they’re transforming.
 They’re saying, I’m not gonna go back to the office.
 I don’t want to do all of that.
-I’m just as functional and effective here at home using the internet, and occasionally meeting with my co workers.
+I’m just as functional and effective here at home using the internet, and occasionally meeting with my coworkers.

 Rick Archer: Elon Musk just announced that if you’re not going to be in the office 40 hours a week, you can leave Tesla.
 And he’s the one who wants to like colonize Mars as a Plan B because the Earth might not make it.